QAMinn2468/Nightwatch_Project/README.md

 # Desi
-A place to practice writing tests with Selenium
+A place to practice writing tests with Nightwatch.js

 # Set up your environment: